-- 101 The Council Transport Infrastructure Developer Contributions Supplementary Guidance requires a financial contribution towards the cost of delivering the transport infrastructure improvements which are required for the release of all development sites in and around Perth. - 102 The proposal has 'In principle' consent under 13/01881/IPL which predated the adoption of the Transport Infrastructure Guidance and it will not apply.
+- 110 The Council Transport Infrastructure Developer Contributions Supplementary Guidance requires a financial contribution towards the cost of delivering the transport infrastructure improvements which are required for the release of all development sites in and around Perth. - 111 The proposal has 'In principle' consent under 13/01879/IPL which predated the adoption of the Transport Infrastructure Guidance meaning that this guidance does not apply in this instance.